 Your buddies at Sports Reporter are glad to be in action with more readers than there are fans in the stands!
 If you have never been a member, you can view free samples of our online products (the link that says: CLICK FOR INSTANT SAMPLE ISSUES!) near top of right column on this page.
-When Baseball and Basketball are in-play (normally, year-round) anyone can purchase a live, one-day sample of the DAILY BRIEF (and download the week's SPORTS REPORTER and MIDWEEK UPDATE at the same time!) for only $9.95.
-Or, you can get continuous access to it (and our other two weekly publications during football season) for 30 days for only $39.95.
+When Baseball and Basketball are in-play (normally, year-round) anyone can purchase a live, one-day sample of the DAILY BRIEF (and download the week's SPORTS REPORTER and MIDWEEK UPDATE Football papers at the same time!) for only $9.95.
+Or, you can get continuous access to the DAILY BRIEF (and our two weekly publications during football season) for 30 days for only $39.95.
 That is one heck of a great value when NFL, College Football and NBA and College Hoops are all in play at the same time, or even when they are not!
 The longer the membership, the better the value!

 by Bobby Smith